-But you’re probably not reeling as bad as Jerry Jones’s PR team after late last week when a 2013 video surfaced of him saying “You know he’s with a black girl tonight?” in a message recorded for a newly wedded wife.
+Dallas Cowboys owner Jerry Jones’s PR team recently had its work cut out for it when a 2013 video surfaced of him saying “You know he’s with a black girl tonight?” in a message recorded for a newly wedded wife.

-Now, at first it might seem like an innocuous statement — and there is some context missing — but what Jones is kind of saying is that this newly married man’s/engaged man’s infidelity is made worse by the fact that he’s doing it with a black girl.
+Now, at first it might seem like an innocuous statement — and perhaps there is some context missing — but what Jones is clearly saying here is that this newly married man’s/engaged man’s infidelity is made worse by the fact that he’s doing it with a black girl.

-The guys who shared the video said they did so because of the racial tension that has dominated the conversation in the NFL this entire season.
+The guys who shared the video said they did so because of the racial tension that has dominated the conversation in the NFL of late.

-And while you would expect this to be a figurative silver bullet that could potentially force Jones out of the league and the Cowboys, there are plenty of other things that Jones has said and done that are racially charged or are just flat-out terrible.
-And here they are.
-If we missed any, do share them with us.
+And while you would expect this to be a figurative silver bullet that could potentially force Jones out of the league and the Cowboys’ front office, there are plenty of other things that Jones has said and done that are racially charged or are just flat-out terrible — and here they are.
+If we missed any, please share them with us.

 When Jones said players who kneel during the national anthem would be benched.